Royal Stewart tartan

+George IV in Highland Dress painted by David Wilkie to commemorate occasions during the 1822 visit of George IV to Scotland when the monarch wore a kilt, in what Sir Walter Scott described as "the royal tartan".

 The Royal Stewart or Royal Stuart tartan is the best-known tartan retrospectively associated with the royal House of Stewart.
 It is also the personal tartan of the British monarch; the present monarch is King Charles III.
 The sett was first published in 1831 in the book The Scottish Gaël by James Logan.
 Officially, the tartan is worn by the pipers of the Black Watch, Royal Scots Dragoon Guards, and the Scots Guards, as well as a select few civilian groups like the Glasgow Police Pipe Band and the Winnipeg Police Pipe Band.
 The 5th Bolton Scout Group and the 5th Potters Bar Scout Group wear the scarf (neckerchief) officially, with permission from the Queen, and the Queen's Bands (of Queen's University in Kingston, Ontario, Canada) wear the tartan as part of their official uniforms.
 The tartan may also be worn by members who took part in a patrol leaders training course.
 In 1968, the pipes and drums of the 3rd battalion, Royal Australian Regiment, were also given permission to wear the Royal Stewart tartan.